PaulTR/AndroidDemoProjects/README.md

 StaggeredGridView: Sample app using Etsy's StaggeredGridView library - https://github.com/etsy/AndroidStaggeredGrid

+Stay Awake: Using the official Android Wear SDK that came out a couple days ago, I wrote an app that lets users select a time interval that vibrates the Wear on their wrist whenever the timer ends, then repeats.
+The goal is to help keep drivers alert on long drives.

 Street View: Implements the new Google Street View feature.

 Video Player: Native video player for playing remote content.